 What is Emotional Quotient?

-Just as IQ measures your intelligence, EQ measures your ability to perceive emotions.
+Knowing what is emotional intelligence is just as important as understanding human intelligence.
+Emotional intelligence is a vital part of our conscious mind that grows and expands with age and skills.
+Just as IQ measures your intelligence, it measures your ability to perceive emotions.
 To be more precise, emotional quotient (EQ) is the measure of one’s ability to understand and manage emotions in a positive way.
-It helps manage stress, allows us to empathize with others and deal with our inner conflicts.
+Emotional intelligence helps manage stress, allows us to empathize with others and deal with our inner conflicts.

-People with high EQ are good at managing their emotions and understanding others, which helps them maintain happy, healthy, and long-lasting relationships.
+People with high emotional intelligence skills are good at managing their emotions and understanding others, which helps them maintain happy, healthy, and long-lasting relationships.
+These people generally have a better understanding of the people as well as situations around them.
+Not only are they in touch with their own feelings and emotions but they also tend to have the skills to understand and empathise with the feelings of others around them.
 They often have a positive attitude and are motivated, since they have better control over their emotions and know how to manage them.

-EQ helps us to connect with our own feelings and with others.
-If we can manage our emotions and work on our emotional quotient, difficult situations become significantly easier to get through.
-Here is what you can do to unlock your emotional quotient.
+Emotionally intelligent people are empowered with the ability to have a strong connection with their own feelings and also are capable of understanding what the other person is experiencing.
+When we develop emotional intelligence, we are able to manage our emotions and work on our emotional quotient, difficult situations become significantly easier to get through.
+Here is how to increase emotional intelligence.

 Here’s How You Can Do It:

-- Be aware of what’s happening around you and what you can do.
+- Be emotionally aware of what’s happening around you and what you can do.

-- Offer help to your neighbors, especially to the elderly and to those who cannot leave home to get essential supplies.
+- Know the different techniques of how to improve emotional intelligence.
+These include offering help to your neighbors, especially to the elderly and to those who cannot leave home to get essential supplies.
 Offer to get the supplies for them online.

 - Do not panic buy.
 Do not hoard supplies that you don’t need.
 Think about people who cannot buy things in bulk.
 Let them have a chance to get the necessities too.